John-Rood/VectorVault/README.md

 </p>
 <br>

-In the following code, we will add all of a company's past support conversations to a vault.
-(The conversations are stored in a .txt file).
-As new people message in, we will search the vault for similar questions and answers.
-We take the past answers returned from the vault and instruct ChatGPT to use those previous answers to answer this new question.
+In the following code, we will add all of a company's past support conversations to a cloud Vault.
+(We load the company support texts from a .txt file, vectorize them, then add them to the Vault).
+As new people message in, we will vector search the Vault for similar questions and answers.
+We take the past answers returned from the Vault and instruct ChatGPT to use those previous answers to answer this new question.
 (NOTE: This will also work based on a customer FAQ, or customer support response templates).

 <br>